Uber lawyer says board, ex-CEO knew of evidence withheld from Waymo case

 “We felt that Jacobs was trying to extort the company,” she said.

-Uber eventually settled the matter by paying Jacobs $4.5 million, including a year-long consulting contract, and a further $3 million to his lawyer.
+Uber eventually settled the matter by paying Jacobs $4.5 million (£3.36 million), including a year-long consulting contract, and a further $3 million to his lawyer.

 “That is a lot of money,” Alsup said.
 “And people don’t pay that kind of money for BS.
 And you certainly don’t hire them as consultants if you think everything they’ve got to contribute is BS.”